-Learning basic cast-cleaning techniques.
+- Learning basic cast-cleaning techniques.

-Gaining confidence in handling your child and knowing how to identify problems that can develop.
+- Gaining confidence in handling your child and knowing how to identify problems that can develop.

 How do you care for your child's spica cast?

 Properly caring for your child's cast includes allowing it to dry properly, keeping it clean, preventing infections and other problems, and knowing when to call the doctor.
 You should also be able to position your child properly in the cast.